Many women experience doubt when they return after maternity leave. But there is light at the end of the tunnel.

 Now I have some runs on the board, it's given me personal and professional confidence again.
 I feel happier in myself and this has had a beneficial impact on my relationships with both my husband and my son.
 I enjoy work and believe I am a better mum by working.
 The smile and look of excitement I get from my son when I pick him up from childcare are priceless and my favourite part of the day.

-Here are seven self-help tips for mothers returning to the workforce:
+Here are eight self-help tips for mothers returning to the workforce:

 Self-belief for mothers is critical.
 Every mother has their own story and should be regularly reminded they are doing a good job.